ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Interactable Object script is attached to any game object that is required to be interacted with (e.g. via the controllers).

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used but it is expected that this script is the base to be inherited into a script with richer functionality.

+The highlighting of an Interactable Object is defaulted to use the `VRTK_MaterialColorSwapHighlighter` if no other highlighter is applied to the Object.

 ### Inspector Parameters